Xiraaa/tvm/note.md

 The configuration of tvm can be modified by `config.cmake`.

-- First, check the cmake in your system, you do not have cmake   `COMMENTS: brew cmake`\
-  you can obtain the latest version from [official website](https://cmake.org/download/)
+- First, check the cmake in your system, you do not have cmake   ```COMMENTS: brew cmake``` you can obtain the latest version from [official website](https://cmake.org/download/)
 - First create a build directory, copy the ``cmake/config.cmake`` to the directory.

+      cd ~/tvm
       mkdir build
       cp cmake/config.cmake build

-      COMMETS: cd tvm && Three main changes set(USE_LLVM /Users/xin/Documents/x-lab/llvm/bin/llvm-config)
+      COMMETS: Three main changes to use llvm, rpc and opencl set(USE_LLVM /Users/xin/Documents/x-lab/llvm/bin/llvm-config)
       set(USE_RPC ON)
       set(USE_OPENCL ON)